yceruto/solid-symfony/README.md

-# Refactoring Workshop
+# Refactoring Workshops

-* SOLID Principles on Symfony applications
+* Refactoring Legacy Applications

-## Clock
+## Time Machine Service

 Specifications:
- - If it doesn't exist, the default time is the current system time
+ - Get current time (from local system by default)
- - It can advance to a future date/time
+ - Advance in time
- - It can reset to the current time
+ - Go back in time
- - It cannot be modified on "prod" environment and always returns the current time
+ - Environment-dependent (the time cannot be modified on "prod" environment)
- - It is persisted on cache system (by default)
+ - Memory (in cache by default)

 Tasks:
  - Identify SOLID violations and refactor accordingly
  - Add possibility to switch to another type of persistence (without touching the code, only config)
    * Add an in-memory persistence implementation
-   * Add unit tests (use the previous in-memory adapter)
+   * Add unit tests
-   * Add functional tests (configure the previous in-memory adapter)
+   * Add functional tests